RoyElkabetz/CityLearn-MAD-CATS/README.md

 $5^{24}\approx 6\cdot 10^{16}$ evaluations, which is impractical even regardless of the limited evaluation time set in the context of the challenge.

-Therefore, to reach search depth of $24$h, we use a trick we call Depth-Selective Search (DSS).
+Therefore, to reach search depth of $24$ h, we use a trick we call Depth-Selective Search (DSS).
 We a priori choose in which depths we are going to expand the entire action space (search properly), and in which depths we do rollout using constant or predefined actions $a_c$ (see figure below).
 The action space for $a_c$ is explored in the last pre-rollout step.